-3. Identify potential adverse scenarios
+3. Identify the potential adverse scenarios

 The previous two stages will have identified what is critical to deliver to customers.
 Now, you can look at what could affect them.

 Are any suppliers concentrated in a particular location?
-An earthquake, tsunami, or pandemic in that place could stop all of those suppliers at the same time.
+An earthquake, tsunami, or pandemic in that place could stop all those suppliers at the same time.

 If you’re reliant on IT infrastructure, as most of us are these days, cyber security is a huge risk to operations.
 Travelex, the foreign currency exchange company, paid $2.3m to hackers following a ransomware attack.
 On top of this, it took from New Year’s Eve until mid-February for them to be operating fully again.